abbey-bourdon/rational-isolated-prime-power/README.md

 Our code requires the gl2.m file associated to the paper "l-adic images of Galois for elliptic curves over $\mathbb{Q}$" by Jeremy Rouse, Andrew V. Sutherland, and David Zureick-Brown, arXiv:2106.11141 (2021).
 This can be found at https://github.com/AndrewVSutherland/ell-adic-galois-images/blob/main/groups/gl2.m.
 We make remarks on the other files in this repository below:

-'*The file isolated_points_from_imaga_Gamma1.m is an abbreviated version of the algorithm of Abbey Bourdon, Sachi Hashimoto, Timo Keller, Zev Klagsbrun David Lowry-Duda, Travis Morrison, Filip Najman, Himanshu Shukla.
+'-The file isolated_points_from_imaga_Gamma1.m is an abbreviated version of the algorithm of Abbey Bourdon, Sachi Hashimoto, Timo Keller, Zev Klagsbrun David Lowry-Duda, Travis Morrison, Filip Najman, Himanshu Shukla.
 The original article is availalbe at https://arxiv.org/abs/2311.07740.
 The original algorithm is available at https://github.com/davidlowryduda/isolated_points/blob/master/isolatedpoints.m.

 *The file isolated_points_from_imaga_Gamma0.m is an abbreviated version of the algorithm of Meghan Lee, as in her MS thesis.
 The original thesis document is available at https://users.wfu.edu/bourdoam/MeghanLeeThesis.pdf.
 The original algorithm is available at https://github.com/meghanhlee/NonIsolated.